All Products

 vim cube.yaml

-3. Enter the following script in the YAML file and configure the parameters based on your business requirements.
+3. Enter the following script in the YAML file and specify the parameters based on your business requirements.

 Important

-• The value of the configName parameter must be unique in the Simple Log Service project that you used to install the Logtail components.
+• The value of the configName parameter must be unique in the SLS project in which the Logtail component is installed.

 • If multiple CRs are associated with the same Logtail configuration, the Logtail configuration is affected when you delete or modify one of the CRs.
-After a CR is deleted or modified, the status of the other associated CRs becomes inconsistent with the status of the Logtail configuration in Simple Log Service.
+After a CR is deleted or modified, the status of the other associated CRs becomes inconsistent with the status of the Logtail configuration in SLS.

 • For more information about CR parameters, see Use AliyunLogConfig to manage a Logtail configuration.
-In the following example, the Logtail configuration includes the basic settings used to collect container stdout and stderr.
+In this example, the Logtail configuration includes the basic settings used to collect container stdout and stderr.
 For more information about the parameters, see CreateConfig.

-Collect stdout and stderr in single-line mode from specific containers
+Collect container stdout and stderr in single-line mode

-In this example, a Logtail configuration named example-stdout-example is created to collect stdout and stderr in single-line mode from the containers of all the pods whose names begin with app in a Kubernetes cluster.
+In this example, a Logtail configuration named example-stdout-example is created to collect stdout and stderr from the containers whose names start with app in a Kubernetes cluster in single-line mode.
 The collected logs are stored in a Logstore named k8s-stdout, which belongs to a project named k8s-log-clusterid.

 apiVersion: log.alibabacloud.com/v1alpha1